Looking after your health during the menopause

 What to do if HRT seems to have stopped working for you

 Hormone replacement therapy (HRT) has transformed the lives of many women troubled by debilitating symptoms at menopause.
 But after taking HRT for a couple of years, some women find their symptoms begin to return.
 Why does this happen and what can be done to remedy the issue?
-We ask the experts.

-But although HRT can vastly improve quality of life for many women, it is not uncommon for menopausal symptoms to re-emerge after it has been used for several years.
+Although HRT can vastly improve quality of life for many women, it is not uncommon for menopausal symptoms to re-emerge after it has been used for several years.

 Why menopausal symptoms may return